Herzegovina Eyalet

 The Eyalet of Herzegovina (ایالت هرسك; Eyālet-i Hersek, Hercegovački pašaluk) was an administrative division (eyalet) of the Ottoman Empire from 1833 to 1851.
-Its last capital was Mostar.
+Its capital was Mostar.

 History

 In 1831, Bosnian kapudan Husein Gradaščević occupied Travnik, demanding autonomy and the end of military reforms in Bosnia.
 Ultimately, exploiting the rivalries between beys and kapudans, the grand vizier succeeded in detaching the Herzegovinian forces, led by Ali-paša Rizvanbegović, from Gradaščević’s.
 The revolt was crushed, and in 1833, a new eyalet of Herzegovina was created from the southern part of the eyalet of Bosnia and given to Ali Agha Rizvanbegović as a reward for his contribution in crushing the uprising.
 This new entity lasted only for 18 years, that is, for the rest of Rizvanbegović's life: he was executed when the Porte discovered he was secretly building an independent power base.
 After Rizvanbegović's death, it was reintegrated into the Bosnia eyalet.